smmosquera/serge/README.txt

-    Fixed bug in MuteButton - would always mute music regardless of the flag setting Fixed bug in Sound - pause/unpause behaviour was not working properly for sounds (ok for music) Added SoundTexture block to create sounds textures that depend on the location of actors etc
+    Fixed bug in MuteButton - would always mute music regardless of the flag setting Fixed bug in Sound - pause/unpause behaviour was not working properly for sounds (ok for music) Added SoundTexture block to create sounds textures that depend on the location of actors etc Allowing converting alpha mode of sprites to drastically improve blitting Added profiler for collecting detailed timing from the engine